Benjamin0-1/neitek/README.md

 2. ```bash
     npm install
     npm start
+When you first run the project, 2 default users will be created along with Sales and Comission data.
+These users are: email: user1@example.com password: password123 email: user2@example.com password: password123
 the start command will run both client and server at once.
 All you need to do is make sure you have a local postgresql instance running, which you can then configure in .env inside of /api/src